Starrier/weigh-anchor/README.md

-# Dreamwar-Fontend
+# WeighAnchor

-> DreamWar fore-end
+> This is the front end of Project DreamWar, and his name was DreamWar-Front.

 ## Build Setup